-Please note: the deadline to submit proposals has been extended to July 1, 2018.
+The deadline to submit proposals was July 1, 2018.

 Our world is witnessing a time of record migration and displacement.
 According to the United Nations High Commission for Refugees, there are now more than 60 million forcibly displaced people worldwide, the result of persecution, conflict, violence or human rights violations.